5 Best Fixed Blade Broadheads: Finding the Right One For You!

 PriceFixed blade broadheads are cheaper.Mechanical broadheads are more expensive.

-ReliabilityFixed broadheads are more reliable since they won’t malfunction in the middle of the hunt.Sometimes, mechanical broadheads will not deploy and might deploy too early.
-This can cause your quarry to get away.
+ReliabilityFixed broadheads are more reliable since they won’t malfunction in the middle of the hunt.Sometimes, mechanical broadheads fail with blade deployment, either not opening or deploying too early, which can let your quarry escape.

 MaintenanceOne-piece fixed broadheads are usually easy to sharpen and maintain, but ones with removable blades can be a little difficult.All mechanical broadheads have removable blades, so maintenance can be more time-consuming than fixed blade broadheads.